-It’s not too late to include Hazelnut Chocolate Chip Snowball Cookies in your holiday baking, and I highly recommend them.
+It’s not too late to include Chocolate Chip Hazelnut Snowball Cookies in your holiday baking, and I highly recommend them.
 The more powdered sugar the better too, because I don’t know of anything that’s more fun than getting powdered sugar all over your mouth and fingers when you’re eating snowball cookies.

 - 2 cups all purpose flour

-- 1 cup hazelnut meal (I used Bob’s Red Mill)*
+- 1 cup hazelnut meal I used Bob’s Red Mill*

-- ½ teaspoon baking powder
+- 1/2 teaspoon baking powder

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- 2 sticks (8 ounces) unsalted butter, softened
+- 2 sticks unsalted butter softened

-- 1 cup powdered sugar, sifted, plus 1-2 cups more for rolling
+- 1 cup powdered sugar sifted, plus 1-2 cups more for rolling

-- 1 egg yolk
+- 1 large egg yolk

-- ½ cup mini semi-sweet chocolate chips
+- 1/2 cup mini semi-sweet chocolate chips

 - Preheat the oven to 350 degrees.
 Line two baking sheets with parchment paper.